timothyyu/wsae-lstm/README.md

 ### `mlpanda/DeepLearning_Financial`

-Repository of an existing attempt to replicate above paper in PyTorch, checked out as git submodule for reference in `submodules` folder:
+Repository of an existing attempt to replicate above paper in PyTorch, checked out as a `git-subrepo` for reference in `submodules` folder:

 `mlpanda/DeepLearning_Financial: https://github.com/mlpanda/DeepLearning_Financial`